 Cutting Off From the Outside World

-At the same time, Qianlong Emperor further and completely banned international trade and cut off communications with other countries on the civilian’s level.
+At the same time, Qianlong further and completely banned international trade and cut off communications with other countries on the civilian level.

-An important reason for the banning was to avoid national rebel forces to get connected with foreign forces, most of which were still loyal to the Ming Dynasty and might threaten Qing’s ruling.
+An important reason for the banning was to avoid national rebel forces to get connected with foreign forces, most of whom were still loyal to the Ming Dynasty and might threaten Qing’s ruling.

 Under these policies, along with the encouragement of agriculture, and suppression of the commerce industry, the Qing Empire gradually lagged behind the western world.

-Qianlong Emperor in Ceremonial Armour, by Giuseppe Castiglione — Palace Museum
+Qianlong in Ceremonial Armour, by Giuseppe Castiglione — Palace Museum

-Since 1751, after seeing his empire was flourishing, Qianlong Emperor started his luxury imperial tours in southern China, six times, under the name of investigating southern cities, and assessing officials and irrigation projects.
+In 1751, after seeing his empire flourishing, Qianlong started his luxury imperial tours in southern China, six times, under the name of investigating southern cities, and assessing officials and irrigation projects.

 Unlike his father who visited other cities with much less money and wanted to inspect civilians’ lives to make relevant good policies, let alone some emperors in the Ming Dynasty (such as Zhengde Emperor Zhu Houzhao) who were strongly criticized for having planned or secretly visited other cities, Qianlong Emperor, on the contrary, was quite luxurious and welcomed, without any critics.